samuraixcode/loladviser/README.md

 # loladviser aka League of legends adviser

 Artificial Intelligence collects ranked games data and advises you in what hour of the day you are more likely to win.
-This program is using riot's api to download the data for the AI.

 Instructions:
 1. Install Anaconda python (https://www.continuum.io/downloads) as administrator, accept all defaults.